Lovely-XPP/OCUpdater/README.md

 - Run `OCUpdater.command`.

-Tip: When you run the script, the script will automatically mount EFI partition without any passwords.
+Tip: When you run the script, the script will prompt you for password to mount EFI partition.
 If the process runs wrong, please create issue.

 ## Credits